 While to some extent I appreciate the transevangelical concept behind the music of American Drift, I have to admit my general disinterest in identity politics.
 So, I respect Elysia Crampton primarily for her compositional chops — the progressive crunk and digital cumbia soundscapes on this album drew me in immediately.

 Zamknęły się oczy ziemi is the second and last album by genre-defying singer-songwriter Kuba Ziołek under the name Stara Rzeka.
 An 80-minute concoction of avant-folk, krautrock, drone, and just a pinch of black metal, it's one hell of a closing chapter.
-Gotta agree with Anthony on this being the year of the double and triple album.
+This truly is the year of the double and triple album.

 I neglected to put Hunter Hunt-Hendrix and co.'s glitch-metal masterpiece on my list because for some reason I thought of it as a 2014 album.
 I was listening to it nonstop at the start of the year and got pretty burnt out on it, so that may be why.
 But in hindsight, The Ark Work deserved to place somewhere in my top 10, if not top 5.
 It's now been a year since this list came out, so rather than change the order, I'll just put the album in its own "I fucked up" category.
 That seems about right.